hdarji1912/AWS-Documentation/Day-03/README.md

 | NoSuchBucket                     | Incorrect bucket name               | Verify bucket name and Region                     |

 ---

 # 🎯 Key Takeaways

+After completing this hands-on lab, you have successfully:

--Understood the difference between Trust Policy and Permission Policy.
+- ✅ Understood the difference between **IAM Trust Policies** and **IAM Permission Policies**.
+- ✅ Learned how **AWS Security Token Service (STS)** generates temporary security credentials.
--Created an IAM User without direct S3 access.
+- ✅ Created an **IAM User** without direct access to Amazon S3.
--Created an IAM Role with a Trust Policy.
+- ✅ Created an **IAM Role** with a custom **Trust Policy**.
--Attached a Permission Policy to the IAM Role.
+- ✅ Attached a **Permission Policy** to define the actions the IAM Role can perform.
--Allowed the IAM User to assume the IAM Role.
+- ✅ Granted the IAM User permission to assume the IAM Role using `sts:AssumeRole`.
--Generated temporary credentials using AWS STS.
--Accessed Amazon S3 using the assumed role.
+- ✅ Assumed the IAM Role using the AWS CLI and received temporary STS credentials.
+- ✅ Verified the assumed identity using the `aws sts get-caller-identity` command.
+- ✅ Accessed an Amazon S3 bucket using temporary credentials instead of long-term access keys.
--Verified the Principle of Least Privilege by confirming write operations were denied.
+- ✅ Implemented the **Principle of Least Privilege (PoLP)** by allowing only the minimum required permissions.
+- ✅ Gained practical experience with AWS IAM Roles, Trust Policies, Permission Policies, and STS AssumeRole.
+- ✅ Built a real-world IAM authentication and authorization workflow commonly used in production AWS environments.

 ---